-Services that are covered for you What you must pay when you get these services Services to treat kidney disease Covered services include: You pay the following, depending on what services you receive.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Services to treat kidney disease Covered services include: You pay the following, depending on what services you receive.
 Kidney disease education services to teach kidney care and help members make informed decisions about their care.
-For members with stage IV chronic kidney disease when referred by their doctor, we cover up to six sessions of kidney disease education services per lifetime Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments) There is no coinsurance, copayment, or deductible for Medicare-covered kidney disease education services including self-dialysis training.
-Prior authorization is required. • Outpatient dialysis treatments (including dialysis treatments when temporarily out of the service area, as explained in Chapter 3) You pay a \$30 copay for each Medicare-covered renal dialysis treatment in an outpatient facility.
+For members with stage IV chronic kidney disease when referred by their doctor, we cover up to six sessions of kidney disease education services per lifetime Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments) There is no coinsurance copayment, or deductible for Medicare-covered kidney disease education services including self-dialysis training. , Not covered out- of-network Outpatient dialysis treatments (including dialysis treatments when temporarily out of the service area, as explained in Chapter 3) You pay 20% of the total cost for each Medicare-covered renal dialysis treatment in an outpatient facility.
 Prior authorization is required.
 Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) No additional charge.
 Refer to "Inpatient hospital care" in this Medical Benefits Chart for cost share.
 Prior authorization is required.
-Home dialysis equipment and supplies Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply) Certain drugs for dialysis are covered under your Medicare Part B drug benefit.
-For information about coverage for Part B Drugs, please go to the section, "Medicare Part B prescription drugs." pay the home health agency care cost share for home dialysis equipment if provided by a home health agency.
-Otherwise, you pay the durable medical equipment cost share.
-Prior authorization is required.
-There is no coinsurance, copayment, or deductible for Medicare-covered self-dialysis or home support services.
+You pay 30% of the total cost for each Medicare-covered renal dialysis treatment.
 Prior authorization is required.